-The wild type of axolotls is dark grayish-green with black and olive mottling.
+The wild type of axolotl is dark grayish-green with black and olive mottling.
 This type can also be speckled with gold and have a light-colored belly.
 The wild type is colored and patterned the same as the axolotls found in the wild, hence the name.

-2. Leucistic (pink) Axolotl
+2. Leucistic (Pink) Axolotl

 Leucistic axolotls look very much like albinos, but they’re not.
 These axolotls are translucent white and have shimmering flecks of gold color.
 They have pink or red gills and dark eyes.
 Because these axolotls are easy for predators to spot, they are rare in the wild.

 As you may have guessed, white albino axolotls are pure white with red gill filaments and pink or white eyes.
 These axolotls have flecks of gold on the gill stalks.
 White albinos look a lot like leucistic axolotls except their eyes are missing pigment.
 This makes them have poor vision and a high degree of light sensitivity.

 When young, golden albino axolotls look exactly like white albinos and are very sensitive to bright light like white albinos.
 As they grow, golden albinos change color to peach, yellow, and orange-gold.
 They have white, pink, or yellow eyes and reflective spots and speckles covering their bodies.